Your library is a great place to find information about community services, support and activities.

 Your library is part of a state-wide service that provides free access to legal information.

-- Copies of 'Hot Topics'.
+- Online access to State Library of NSW 'Hot Topics' publication.
 This magazine-style series covers recent changes and current debates in law.

-Wollongong Library also has a collection of law books and staff who are trained to help answer your legal questions.
-You'll find legal information in the reference section on Level 1.
+Wollongong Library also has a collection of law books and staff who are trained to find appropriate legal information.
+You can also find legal information in the Community Services Space on the ground floor.
+The books in this collection are not for loan.
+Loan copies and online copies may be available – please ask staff to check.

 Online legal information